Community Art Calendar

 Voices of Ward 4

 Walter Reed has been a place of healing, a refuge for those that have served this country and their families.
 It has also been an important part of Ward 4, both as a place of employment and a historic part of the community.
-For this project, Cogan will collect stories from neighborhood residents who have lived and worked in and around Walter Reed to help tell the collective story of its impact on the local community.
-The final film will be projected on the Walter Reed Firehouse as part of Walter Reed Dreams.
+For this project, Cogan has collected stories from neighborhood residents who have lived and worked in and around Walter Reed to help tell the collective story of its impact on the local community.
+The final film will be projected during the Walter Reed Dreams Block Party.

 Walter Reed Dreams